ground-creative/tuyacloudnodejs/README.md

-# Tuya Api PHP Client
+# Tuya Cloud Api Nodejs Client

 This is a simple php client to interact with devices that support the tuya api over the cloud.